A League of Ordinary Gentlemen

 A League of Ordinary Gentlemen is a documentary film about ten-pin bowling that was released on DVD on March 21, 2006.
-It was written and directed by Christopher Browne and stars PBA Tour players Pete Weber, Walter Ray Williams Jr., Chris Barnes, and Wayne Webb.
+It was written and directed by Christopher Browne and stars PBA Tour players Pete Weber, Walter Ray Williams Jr., Chris Barnes and Wayne Webb, along with then-PBA Commissioner Steve Miller.

 It was first televised nationally on the PBS series Independent Lens on April 25, 2006.

 Synopsis

 The documentary takes place in the 2002–03 PBA Tour season, and follows four professional ten-pin bowlers who are at various stages of their careers.
-The Professional Bowlers Association had been recently purchased by a trio of Microsoft programmers, who then hired Steve Miller, a Nike marketing guru, to revitalize the sport.
+Facing declining popularity and TV ratings, the Professional Bowlers Association had been recently purchased by a trio of Microsoft programmers, who then hired Steve Miller, a Nike marketing guru, to revitalize the sport.